A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: A calculus with generalized applications

+\begin{proof} We need to show the following two properties: \begin{enumerate} \item $t\in\nef\djn \iff t$ is in $\djn$-nf and does not have an abstraction shape; \item $t\in\nf\djn \iff t$ is in $\djn$-nf. \end{enumerate} Soundness is by simultaneous induction on $t \in \nef\djn$ and $t \in \nf\djn$, while completeness is by induction on $t$.
+Both inductions are straightforward. \end{proof}

-We already saw that, once $\beta$ is generalized to $\db$, $\pi$ is not needed anymore to unblock $\beta$-redexes; the next Lemma says that $\pi$ preserves $\db$-nfs, so it does not bring anything new to $\db$-nfs either.
-The proof uses Lem.~\ref{l:nf-cbn}, and it proceeds by simultaneous induction on $\nfcbn$ and $\nfcbnvar$. \begin{lemma} If $t$ is a $\db$-nf, and $t \Rew{\pi} t'$, then $t'$ is a $\db$-nf. \end{lemma}
+We already saw that, once $\beta$ is generalized to $\dbeta$, $\pi$ is not needed anymore to unblock $\beta$-redexes; the next lemma says that $\pi$ preserves $\djn$-nfs, so it does not bring anything new to $\djn$-nfs either. \begin{lem} If $t$ is a $\djn$-nf, and $t \rew{\pi} t'$, then $t'$ is a $\djn$-nf. \end{lem} \begin{proof} Given \autoref{l:nf-cbn}, the proof proceeds by simultaneous induction on $\nf\djn$ and $\nef\djn$, where we generalize the induction hypothesis for $\nef\djn$ by stating that a term in $\nef\djn$ does not have an abstraction shape.
+Besides that, the proof is straightforward. \end{proof}

+\paragraph{Confluence} We now prove confluence of the calculus.
+For this, we adapt the proof of \cite{takahashi95}.
+The same proof method is used for $\jcalc$ by \cite{joachimski00} and by \cite{espiritosanto20} for $\jvcalc$.
+We begin by defining the following \deft{parallel reduction} $\parred\djn$: